 On the day of the inspection there was a calm, relaxed and friendly atmosphere in the service.
 We observed that staff interacted with people in a caring and compassionate manner.
 People told us they were happy with the care they received and believed it was a safe environment.
 We spent time in the communal areas of the service.
 Staff were kind and respectful in their approach.
-They knew people well and had an understanding of their needs and preferences.
-People were treated with kindness, compassion and respect.
+They knew people well and understood their needs and preferences.
 The service was comfortable and appeared clean with no odours.
 People's bedrooms were personalised to reflect their individual tastes.

 Care plans were well organised and contained personalised information about the individual person's needs and wishes.
 Care planning was reviewed regularly and whenever people's needs changed.
-People's care plans gave direction and guidance for staff to follow to help ensure people received their care and support in the way they wanted.
+People's care plans gave direction and guidance for staff to follow to help ensure people received their care and support in the way they needed and wanted.
 Risks in relation to people's care and support were assessed and planned for to minimise the risk of harm.

-Some people were at risk of becoming distressed or confused which could lead to behaviour which might challenge staff and cause anxiety to other people.
+Some people were at risk of becoming distressed or confused which could lead to behaviour which might challenge staff and cause anxiety to themselves and other people.
 Care records contained information for staff on how to avoid this and what to do when incidents occurred.